mies/wercker-perceptor/views/getting-started-express-and-mocha.md

 ## Prerequisites
 * Basic knowledge on node.js, and Express
 * Have the Mocha testing framework installed (`npm install -g mocha`).
-* A Wercker account and a GitHub repository for the code you will write
+* A wercker account and a GitHub repository for the code you will write

-## Add project to Wercker
+## Add project to wercker
-Add your GitHub project to Wercker
+Add your GitHub project to wercker

 ## Write the API